DavidKarnik/DavidKarnik/README.md

 # About me ✍️

 Hello there!
-My name is David and there are some of my projects.
+My name is David and here are some of my projects.
 Feel free to use them for good.
 I graduated from electrical engineering and currently I'm learning as much as I can about IT world.
 It is my passion and also my field at university.

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning how Fullstack works 🤌